rayluo/brython-project-template/README.md

-* Although not a Brython-relevant feature, this template includes a github workflow to deploy your each push to Github Pages (After the first deployment which prepares your website into the default `gh-pages` branch, you need a one-time effort to
+* Although not a Brython-relevant feature, this template includes a github workflow to deploy your each push to Github Pages (After the first deployment which prepares your website into the default `gh-pages` branch, ~you need a one-time effort to
   [enable Github Pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
-   for your github repo.)
+   for your github repo~ nowadays Github seems to automatically create a "github-pages" environment for you, so that your website will be available to the world on `https://your_github_username.github.io/your_project_name`.)
 * The index.html automatically loads latest released version of Brython from CDN.
   You can easily switch to use the not-yet-released latest Brython source from github.
 * The index.html references bootstrap from CDN for better layout.